Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Calculating Sample Size

 \subsection{\textit{Initial Estimate of} \texorpdfstring{$\bm{p}$}{$p$}}

 Selecting a value for $p^*$ is required to make equation (\ref{eq:Waldn}) operational, and this is an inherent practical challenge in any such sample size calculation.
-In some situations it might be possible to overcome this problem by utilising subject matter knowledge or results from a previous study.
-If no previous information is available, a common approach is to consider the conservative value of $p^*=0.5$, for which $p^*(1-p^*)$ is a maximum, but we do not adopt this approach here.
-Given that the focus of this work is on small/rare-event probabilities, we consider $\epsilon$ as a function of the magnitude of ${p}$.
-For example, fixing $\epsilon$ at $0.05$ might be reasonable for ${p}=10^{-1}$, but is impractically large for ${p}=10^{-3}$.
-Since $p$ is unknown it may not always be possible to obtain an accurate $p^*$, it is nonetheless an important aspect of the sample size planning to avoid (as much as possible), obtaining a margin of error that is incompatible with $p$.
-I.e., we aim to avoid a margin of error that is too wide to be practically useful, or indeed a margin of error that is too narrow, in the sense that a reasonable estimate could have been obtained using fewer resources.
+In some situations, it might be possible to overcome this problem by utilizing subject matter knowledge or results from a previous study.
+If no previous information is available, a common approach is to consider the value of $p^*=0.5$, but we do not adopt this approach here given that the focus of this work is on small/rare-event probabilities.

 In some situations one might be able to gain a reasonable estimate of $p$.
-Consider a manufacturing environment where, for example, past experience or consultation with subject matter experts could provide an analyst with information on the order of magnitude of $p$.
-One could deduce that the true proportion is more likely to be of the order $1$ in $10,000$ rather than $1$ in $1,000$.
-Such insight could be sufficient in setting a reasonable threshold for $\epsilon$ and subsequently determining an appropriate sample size.
+Consider a manufacturing environment where, for example, past experience or consultation with process experts could provide an analyst with information on the order of magnitude of $p$.
+One may be able to deduce that the true proportion is more likely to be of the order 1 in 10,000 rather than 1 in 1,000.
+Such insight could be sufficient in setting a reasonable value for $p^*$ and subsequently determining an appropriate sample size.
 Such initial estimation of an unknown parameter is a topic worthy of further discussion but is beyond the scope of this work.
 Here the focus is on the performance of the intervals after an initial estimate has been obtained.